fbriere/linux-dexdrive/README.md

     Opening /dev/ttyS0 and setting line discipline
     Device number is 254:0

-(If you get a "Cannot set line discipline: Invalid argument" error, it is most likely that the dexdrive module isn't loaded.)
+(If you get a `Cannot set line discipline: Invalid argument` error, it is most likely that the dexdrive module isn't loaded.)

-If you are running udev, a block device entry will be automatically created as /dev/dexdrive0.
+If you are running udev, a block device entry will be automatically created as `/dev/dexdrive0`.
 If you are not running udev, you will need to create that entry yourself, as root:

     # mknod --mode=0660 /dev/dexdrive0 b 254 0
     # chgrp floppy /dev/dexdrive0

-At this point, you can use /dev/dexdrive0 like you would any other (tiny) block device.
+At this point, you can use `/dev/dexdrive0` like you would any other (tiny) block device.
 That device will remain active for as long as dexattach is running.